-This article was updated June 17, 2020 with information from the new PPP Forgiveness Application 3608EZ and the 19th Interim Final Rule.
+This article was updated January 29, 2021 with information from the simplified PPP Forgiveness Application Form 3508S.

 If you’re self-employed and qualified for a Paycheck Protection Program (PPP) loan, then no doubt you are hoping you can get as much of it forgiven as possible.
 We’ll walk through that process in this article.

 This article discusses forgiveness only for those who are:

 - Have no (zero) W-2 employees and

 - Filed (or will file) Schedule C with their Form 1040 to report their business income to the IRS.

 If you have employees or otherwise don’t meet these requirements, read our full article on forgiveness here.

 Complete your PPP Application in 15 minutes or less.

 Nav has partnered with multiple National and Regional lenders including the number one SBA loan origination software and services partner.Get Started